cfu288/cql-lforms-proposal/README.md

 Given the above barriers, the following implementation path is suggested:

-Focus on handling references to external CQL (or CQL+ELM) libraries first in questionnaires.
-Users can generate CQL and ELM libraries offline, and publish these libraries online to be referenced by their questionnaire.
-This would allow for the execution of CQL expressions in the browser without the need for a server-side translation service.
+Focus on handling references to external CQL (or CQL+ELM) libraries first in questionnaires instead of inline CQL.
+The pathway to implementing computable questionnaires with external CQL or CQL+ELM library references seems more straightforward than their inline counterparts.

+Users can generate CQL + ELM libraries offline, and publish these libraries online to be referenced by their questionnaire.
+This would allow for the execution of CQL expressions in the browser without the need for a server-side translation service, nor would users run into the issue of not being able to generate ELM representations of inline CQL expressions.

-We can then describe the capabilities of our questionnaire as a 'executable' questionnaire by using profiles to explain the level of CQL support we are providing in lforms ([see discussion](https://chat.fhir.org/#narrow/stream/179220-cql/topic/Translating.20inline.20CQL.20to.20ELM/near/434413498)).
+We should be able to describe the capabilities of our questionnaire as a 'executable' questionnaire by using profiles (vs a 'computable' one) to explain the level of CQL support lforms provides ([see discussion](https://chat.fhir.org/#narrow/stream/179220-cql/topic/Translating.20inline.20CQL.20to.20ELM/near/434413498)), although how to do that isn't clear to me.

 # About this demo